Vinod Dua remains 'extremely critical and fragile', says daughter | Entertainment

 - India

-The condition of veteran journalist Vinod Dua continues to be ''extremely critical and fragile'', his daughter, actor-comic Mallika Dua, said on Tuesday.
+The condition of veteran journalist Vinod Dua continues to be ''extremely critical and fragile'', his daughter and actor-comic Mallika Dua said on Tuesday.

 ''... he was moved to the Apollo Hospital ICU last night where he can be cared for better.
 He remains extremely critical and fragile.
 He has been a fighter his entire life.
 Uncompromising and relentless.
 His family is the same when it comes to him,'' Mallika Dua wrote on her Instagram Story.